-The following graph shows the cumulative total return for Killam's Units compared to the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index for a five-year period ending December 31, 2023.
+The following graph shows the cumulative total return for Killam's Units compared to the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index for a five-year period ending December 31, 2024.
 The graph assumes all dividends/distributions are reinvested.
-Over the last five years, Killam's executive compensation has been aligned with the Trust's cumulative total returns, which have been ahead of the S&P TSX capped REIT index.